 Since an HMI is an autonomous vehicle’s brain responsible for communication and building trust and safety, interfaces and interaction scenarios should be explicit.
 Today, the lack of understanding between people and cars can be annoying.
 But in self-driving vehicles, miscommunication can be disastrous.

-Clear and unambiguous HMI design is particularly important for level 3 autonomous driving.
-In lower levels of autonomous driving, ADAS features such as adaptive cruise control (ACC) and lane change assist (LCA) were the first to reflect enhancements in HMI design.
+Clear and unambiguous human machine interface design is particularly important for level 3 autonomous driving.
+In lower levels of autonomous driving, ADAS features such as adaptive cruise control (ACC) and lane change assist (LCA) were the first to reflect enhancements in an automotive HMI design.